tevinstein/hello-gadget/README.md

 # HelloGadget

-Hello Gadget is an app that is used to compare 2 gadgets from different vendors
+Hello Gadget is a simple app that lets you manage (CRUD operations) smartphones' details and compare their specifications.

 #### This is a Hacktiv 8 group project with:
 - Node.js v6+